pkp/pkp-docs/accessible-content/en/galleys.md

 - **Error**: identifies content that makes a document difficult to read and understand
 - **Warning**: identifies content that in most cases, makes the document difficult to understand
-- **Tip**: identified content that may not constitute an end user issue, but could be presented in a different way to optimize user experience
+- **Tip**: identifies content that may not constitute an end user issue, but could be presented in a different way to optimize user experience

 Clicking an item in the "Inspection Results" list will take you directly to the issue – the item will be removed from the inspection results automatically once it is addressed.
 You do not need to re-run the checker.